luccahuguet/cool_rust/README.md

-## What is Cool Rust ?
+## What is Cool-Rust?
 The following are great programs written in rust that I have used, that are also popular, mantained and blazingly fast.
 Stars are given to projects that feel special and of great use, those are the ones you should try out!

-What this list in detriment of other lists?
+What does this list bring to the table, in comparison to other options?
-- Because it is short and because it will continuously be updated, for I am a true rustacean.
+It is short and it will continuously be updated, for I am a true rustacean.

 ### Text Editors / IDEs